betaflight/betaflight/docs/Gps.md

 ### UBlox GPS manual configuration

 Use UBox U-Center and connect your GPS to your computer.
-The CLI `gpspassthough` command may be of use if you do not have a spare USART to USB adapter.
+The CLI `gpspassthrough` command may be of use if you do not have a spare USART to USB adapter.

 Display the Packet Console (so you can see what messages your receiver is sending to your computer).